Weight Management

 If you have an overweight pet but are unsure what to do about it, call us to organise a weight management discussion with one of our knowledgeable vets.
 Our veterinarians have plenty of experience helping pets shed excess weight and will be able to provide a weight management regime that is tailored to the needs of your animal.

-Tips for weight loss in dogs
+Top five tips for weight loss in dogs

 - Make the energy input less than the output